lh3/ref-gen/README.md

   sequences and HLA alleles.
 As GRCh38 is more complete than GRCh37, GRCh38 decoy sequences are not as important as GRCh37 decoy.
 Furthermore, most tools would not work well with this version as they are not ALT-aware.
-Improper use of this genome would greatly hurt variant sensitivity.
-Not recommended unless you know what you are doing.
+Improper use of this genome would hurt variant sensitivity.
+Not recommended unless you know what you are doing. **hs38DH** has been used to create high-coverage 1000G CRAM files.
+You may need this verion to decode these CRAM files.

 I was involved in discussions on generating **hs37** and **hs38**.
 I created the final FASTA files of **hs37d5**, **hs38DH** and **chm13v2**.
 Of course,